-How do I phase the AdaptDx testing into my practice workflow?
+How do I phase the AdaptDx Pro testing into my practice workflow?

-Every eye care practice is different and the way you’ll incorporate the AdaptDx testing into your workflow depends on your current practice for specialty testing.
-As part of the AMD Excellence Program, our team of experienced Practice Management Consultants will work with you to integrate the AdaptDx test into your existing flow and optimize it to reach your goals.
+Every eye care practice is different and the way you’ll incorporate the AdaptDx Pro testing into your workflow depends on your current practice for specialty testing.
+As part of the AMD Excellence Program™ , our team of experienced Practice Management Consultants will work with you to integrate the AdaptDx Pro test into your existing flow and optimize it to reach your goals.

 Should I test both eyes?

-Since AMD is a bilateral disease and there is a 92% concordance of dark adaptation status between eyes, the AdaptDx can be used unilaterally in both the Rapid Test (for disease detection) and Extended Test (for disease staging and monitoring) protocols.
+Since AMD is a bilateral disease and there is a 92% concordance of dark adaptation status between eyes, the AdaptDx devices can be used unilaterally in both the Rapid Test (for disease detection) and Extended Test (for disease staging and monitoring) protocols.
 Some eye care professionals alternate eyes from test to test.
-For reimbursement, CPT 92284 can be used whether one or both eyes are tested, without the use of code modifiers for laterality.
+For reimbursement in the US, CPT 92284 can be used whether one or both eyes are tested, without the use of code modifiers for laterality.

-- An RI equal to or above 6.5 minutes indicates impaired dark adaptation, consistent with AMD.
+2. An RI equal to or above 6.5 minutes indicates impaired dark adaptation, consistent with the presence of AMD.

-No. Dark adaptation measured by AdaptDx is not affected by cataracts.
+No. Dark adaptation measured by AdaptDx Pro is not affected by cataracts.

 Amblyopia does not affect the test results because it is not correlated with AMD.
 The results will not be affected as long as the patient is capable of fixating on the light and can concentrate.

-Does color vision deficiency influence the results of an AdaptDx test?
+Does color vision deficiency influence the results of an AdaptDx Pro test?

 Color vision deficiency has no impact on dark adaptation test results.
 The only special consideration would be to precisely explain the test without reference to the color of the fixation target and stimulus light.

-The AdaptDx has been a great addition to my office.
-This device allows me to find patients with AMD much sooner than we've ever been able to do.
+Dark adaptation testing has been a great addition to my office.
+This device helps me find patients with AMD much sooner than we've ever been able to do.
 We know that 1 out of 3 Americans over the age of 75 has some form of AMD.
 But why wait until it's obvious to start therapy?